Trainologic/devjam2018/optimizing-react/webpack-speed-measure/README.md

 ## Demo flow
 - Build the app
 - Note that the build time is very long
-- install and configure speed-measure-webpack-plugin `npm i speed-measure-webpack-plugin`
+- Install and configure speed-measure-webpack-plugin `npm i speed-measure-webpack-plugin`
     ```javascript
        const SpeedMeasurePlugin = require("speed-measure-webpack-plugin");